National Ensigns of British North America and the Dominion of Canada

 1st Campaign

-This was a Canadian flag of the early from June 2, 1941 connected with raising money for the war effort.
+This was a Canadian flag from June 2, 1941 connected with raising money for the war effort.
 It was the first in a series of nine Pledge Flags, each with a different badge, that were used in promoting the Victory Loan campaign.
-David Prothero, 27 September 2001
+To kick off the campaign, the Summerside Citizen's Committee for Victory Loans erected a huge arch at the intersection of Summer and Water Streets.
+To supplement this strategically placed structure, a 16-foot thermometer was set up downtown to record the progress of sales.
+A large ad in the Summerside Journal stated, "Mr. and Mrs. Summerside - will you help sell Victory Bonds?

 2nd Campaign

 An original Second World War period Canadian Victory Bond Streamer Flag issued exclusively for the 2nd Victory Loan “Come on Canada!” campaign of early 1942.
 They were employed to decorate buildings, store fronts, city streets and even vehicles.
-This particular example was printed on plain-woven canvas fabric, measuring 4-inches by 5 3/4-inches, displaying a colorful Union Jack to the upper left and a dark green maple leaf to the lower right.
+This particular example was printed on plain-woven canvas fabric, measuring 4-inches by 5 3/4-inches, displaying a colourful Union Jack to the upper left and a dark green maple leaf to the lower right.
 The flag equally retains a 13 3/4-inch segment of stitched streamer cord.
+On February 1942, the second drive raised $337,350.
+During the summer of 1942, ads began to appear encouraging citizens not to sell their bonds prematurely.
+"Don't Be a Welsher" was the phrase used by government.
+The Royal Bank stated, "It is your duty, as well as good sense, to keep them.

 3rd Campaign